 Knowledge is Power

-Summer of Research project by Seyedjamal (Jamal) Zolhavarieh, AUT, supervised by Dave Parry.
+Project by Seyedjamal (Jamal) Zolhavarieh, AUT, supervised by Dave Parry

 Jamal Zolhavarieh wants to make it easier for healthcare experts to make the right decisions by supplying them will all the necessary and important new information in a more user friendly and relevant way.
 Many clinicians already have access to a clinical decision support system (CDSS).
 These applications seek to link the observations of healthcare staff to a knowledge database to assist in determining accurate conclusions.
 These systems are helpful, but often have issues with the quality of information being displayed to the user.